Lorraine Kelly: 2010–present: Lorraine and Daybreak

 On 6 September 2010, GMTV ended with ITV Breakfast taking over.
 Lorraine launched with a brand new look, alongside Daybreak.
 In 2011, Kelly presented the ITV series Children's Hospital, and was a guest presenter on the BBC Two series Never Mind the Buzzcocks in series 25.
 She provides voice-over and narration on the CBeebies show Raa Raa the Noisy Lion.

 On 4 May 2012, it was confirmed that Kelly would take over from Christine Bleakley as presenter on Lorraine's sister programme Daybreak.
 She debuted on 3 September 2012.
 She co-hosted the programme with Aled Jones from Monday to Thursday, with Kate Garraway co-hosting on Fridays.

 In February 2014, Kelly announced that she would leave Daybreak to focus on Lorraine which she began hosting five days a week from 28 April 2014.
 Daybreak was replaced by Good Morning Britain in April 2014.
 Lorraine would occasionally report for GMB whenever her show wasn't aired.
-In 2024, Kelly has come under significant scrutiny on social media for her frequent absence of her show, Lorraine, which she leaves in the hands of Christine Lampard and Ranvir Singh.
+In 2024, Kelly faced significant criticism on social media for her frequent absences on Lorraine and the show's perceived overreliance on relief presenters Christine Lampard and Ranvir Singh.
 An account on X, tracking her attendance of her own show, has gained more than 10,000 followers.
 In 2014, Kelly made a cameo appearance in an episode of Birds of a Feather.
 On 19 September 2014, Kelly reported from Dundee on Good Morning Britain on the Scottish independence result.
 On 13 April 2016, Kelly guest presented an episode of This Morning with Rylan Clark-Neal.

 Kelly presented a four-part series for Channel 5 called Penguin A&E with Lorraine Kelly.
 The series began airing on 10 May 2016.
 In 2018, Kelly co-presented Wedding Day Winners with Rob Beckett.
 The show aired on Saturday nights on BBC One.
 In May 2019, she made a cameo in Coronation Street.
 During the COVID-19 pandemic, she hosted her programme in the Good Morning Britain studio.
 "Good Morning Britain with Lorraine" had a more news-focused style to it, yet still featured interviews with celebrities, Hollywood updates from Ross King, and medical advice on the pandemic with Dr Hilary Jones.
 She returned to the Lorraine studio on 13 July.